 During The Massage

-A sheet (and blanket if you like) will cover you.
+A sheet (and blanket if you like) will cover you, if you choose to undress.
 On cold days, the table warmer keeps you nice and cozy.
 Only the area of the body that is receiving bodywork will be undraped.

 The therapist will ask for feedback regarding pressure and comfort.
 You are encouraged to communicate your needs at all times.
 Except for communication relevant to your bodywork, your therapist will remain quiet.
 This allows you to fully relax and increase your body awareness.